tuist/XcodeProj/CONTRIBUTING.md

 Before suggesting a new feature, make sure that it aligns with the project philosophy, providing an API to interact with Xcode projects files.

-If you find yourself wishing for a feature that doesn't exist in xcodeproj, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in xcproj, you are probably not alone.
 There are bound to be others out there with similar needs.
-Many of the features that xcodeproj has today have been added because our users saw the need.
+Many of the features that xcproj has today have been added because our users saw the need.
 Open an issue on our issues list on GitHub which describes the feature you would like to see, why you need it, and how it should work.

 # Code review process